-Nowadays, when many people work in offices, your colleagues would expect you to bring a treat to the office instead.
+Nowadays, when many people work in offices or shops, their colleagues would expect them to bring a treat like pastries or chocolates.

-Note: It’s considered quite rather insulting to forget someone’s name day, particularly for the older generations.
-It’s not unusual for the phone to ever stop ringing on a name day, with people calling up to say hi and have a quick chat.
-You’ll also find that people’s Facebook walls are filled with greetings!
+Forgetting someone’s name day is considered rather insulting, particularly among the older generations.
+It’s not unusual for the phone to never stop ringing on a name day, with people calling up to say hi and have a quick chat.

 Why do so many Greeks have nicknames?

-Some common nicknames for male names include Kostas > Konstantinos, Panos > Panagiotis, Spyros > Spyridon and the incredible Babis > Charalambos.
+Some common nicknames for men include Konstantinos > Kostas, Panagiotis > Panos, Spyridon > Spyros and the incredible Charalambos > Babis .

 It gets a lot more complicated with women though.
-Vassiliki, which is quite common, is often transformed to Vasso, Vassia, Vickey, and my very own nickname Vanessa.
-But don’t get me wrong here – my mom adored my grandma, who was nicknamed Vasso!
+Vassiliki, which is quite common, is often transformed to Vasso, Vassia, Vickey, Leila or even Vanessa (that’s me).

 To be fair, some Greek names are very difficult for foreign visitors to remember, let alone pronounce.
-So it’s probably for the best, especially for people working in tourism.
+So it’s probably for the best.

 And why do you actually celebrate name days in Greece?

-To answer this question, we would need to follow the official ecclesiastical tradition.
+To answer this question, we would need to dive in the official ecclesiastical tradition.
 Man is created in the image of God, and he is destined to celebrate and honour God.
 Man celebrates because Jesus Christ celebrates.

 When are the most popular name days in Greece?